kirankkushwaha/Automated-Attendance-System-using-AI-ML/README.md

 `conda activate env_dlib`

+>Go to the directory where the model is loacted, using the cd <path> command.

 `conda install -c conda-forge dlib`

 `python main2.py`

+>place the photos of the faces to be detected infront of the camera.
+It should detect the faces and the same should be updated in the website mentioned earlier.

 The system will open the webcam and start recognizing faces.
 If a recognized face matches one of the individuals in the dataset folder, the system will mark their attendance along with the time-stamp.
 This attendance is then saved in a .csv file.